 - Understanding the Sales Process – As an administrator, you will not be required to sell but should understand how the sales process works.
 You work closely with the Sales team and build solutions that support them.

 Coding experience isn’t needed, but knowledge of technical skills will enable you to navigate a complex task or project better.
-It would be best to learn to write logic and use validation rules or process builder tools.
+Learning to write logic and use validation rules or process builder tools would be best.
 Becoming an expert in database management, security, and compliance will boost your confidence when you speak to users and executives, build dashboards for your stakeholders or troubleshoot issues.

 Salesforce administrators need project management skills to help them perform day-to-day tasks.
-For example, as an administrator, you apply your knowledge of the platform, skills, tools, and different techniques to meet business goals.
+For example, as a Salesforce admin, you apply your platform knowledge, skills, tools, and techniques to meet business goals.
 To do this, you need to be able to:

 - Manage Tasks